mahdi-shafiei/STAT-4830/Lectures/0. Intro/notes.md

 The application areas of this course mostly have preexisting mathematical formulations that you can start from.

-### Application areas: Data science, machine learning, and sequential decision-making

 In this course, we will focus on three application areas:
 1. Data science (e.g., statistical estimation, inverse problems)
 2. Machine learning (e.g., predictive modeling, generative modeling)
 3. Sequential decision-making (e.g., control, bandits, reinforcement learning)

-We will spend a little time discussing the mathematical formulations of these problems.

 <!--
 > This course will teach you how to formulate these problems mathematically, choose appropriate algorithms to solve them, and implement and tune the algorithms in PyTorch.
 Tentative topics include: